Great Tibet Tour Logo GREAT TIBET TOUR ®

 Tibetan Mastiff Character Features

 The real Tibetan Mastiff has the kind of dignity of a king.
 The harsh living environment on the plateau not only creates the Tibetan Mastiff`s strong willpower but also gives the Tibetan Mastiff the king's temperament.
-It is lonely and arrogant, mighty and brave, noble and elegant, loyal and dedicated, and its qualities of endurance to hunger, cold, and resistance to all hardships are also its most attractive characters.
+It is lonely and arrogant, mighty and brave, noble and elegant, loyal and dedicated, and its qualities of endurance to hunger, cold, and resistance to all hardships are also its most attractive characteristics.
 Therefore, Tibetan Mastiffs are usually good at protecting territory, protecting food, and attacking.
 In the territory, the Tibetan Mastiff is hostile to strangers but loyal and extremely affectionate to the owner.
 As a guard dog, it is faithful and reliable.

 Personality